-- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - one unit of computer science chosen from ADE Essentials of Computer Programming, ADE Computer Science and Mathematics, AP Computer Science, IB Computer Science, or other options approved by ADE may be substituted for a math credit beyond Algebra I and Geometry at least one (1) unit of biology or its equivalent

-A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.
+- Algebra or its equivalent 1 unit - Geometry or its equivalent 1 unit - All math units must build on the base of algebra and geometry knowledge and skills. - (Comparable concurrent credit college courses may be substituted where applicable) - one unit of computer science chosen from ADE Essentials of Computer Programming, ADE Computer Science and Mathematics, AP Computer Science, IB Computer Science, or other options approved by ADE may be substituted for a math credit beyond Algebra I and Geometry - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four (4) unit requirement.